The benefits of a natural cleanse

 Herbs that are beneficial to the pitta dosha are those which are characteristically cooling and anti-inflammatory.
-Pukka Aloe Vera Juice and Juicy Wheatgrass really get to the root of deep seated heat and inflammation in the body and can be incredibly supportive to the fiery pitta person.
+Pukka Aloe Vera Juice and Clean Greens Superblend really get to the root of deep seated heat and inflammation in the body and can be incredibly supportive to the fiery pitta person.

 The kapha cleanse

 Kapha types can tolerate more prolonged cleanses as they are excellent stores of energy.
-Including warmth and spice into the diet will boost the normally sluggish kapha metabolism.
+Increasing warmth and spice in the diet will boost the normally sluggish kapha metabolism.

 What herbs will benefit me during a cleanse?

 - Nettle – a nutritious plant filled with vitamins, minerals and protein.
-Nettle is great at ridding the body of excess waste, making it the body’s answer to a ‘spring-clean’.
-Skin conditions and seasonal allergies are helped by this plant, thanks to the way it cleanses the blood.
+Nettle is great at ridding the body of excess waste, making it ideal for to a ‘spring-clean’.
+Skin conditions and seasonal allergies are helped by this plant, thanks to its cleansing effect on the blood.

-- Fennel – with its strong anti-inflammatory properties, it soothes an upset digestive system and clears toxins.
+- Fennel – with its strong anti-inflammatory properties, it soothes an upset digestive system and help clear toxins.

 - Turmeric – one of the all-time great liver-loving herbs.
 This renowned super-spice helps your liver work more efficiently also giving your skin a glow of health.

-- Dandelion – is a traditional remedy for treating the skin and supporting liver.
+- Dandelion – a traditional remedy for treating the skin and supporting liver.

 - Aniseed – this sweet aromatic seed naturally relaxes and supports digestion.